Gehlhomes/Design-Tool/README.md

 - `SUPABASE_URL` – URL of your Supabase project
 - `SUPABASE_KEY` – service role or anon key
 - `DATA_FILE` – optional path to JSON file used when Supabase is not configured.
+  By default the server stores data in `~/design-tool/data.json`.
+When running on platforms such as Render you should use a persistent volume or external database and set `DATA_FILE` to that path (for example `/var/data/data.json`).
-  By default the server stores data in `~/design-tool/data.json` so your experiences survive code updates.
-If you set `DATA_FILE`, make sure it points outside the application directory; otherwise the file will be removed on deploy and your data will be lost.
+  If the file lives inside the application directory it will be removed whenever the service restarts and all experiences and submissions will be lost.

 Create these variables when deploying on Render or another platform.